 Giving your brand a personality helps; a unique identity inspires people to converse with you, and a fun tone and cheeky sense of humour can go a long way on social channels (with appropriate adjustments to suit each platform – LinkedIn calls for a more formal tone than Twitter, for example).
 Making interactions interesting compels others to join the discussion, meaning you get mentioned more and therefore seen by a greater number of people.

 Social platforms are an exceptionally powerful listening tool, and should be used as such.
 Listen to what your customers are saying about you and in general – paying attention to what your target market are talking about helps you keep aware of what your audience is interested in, and presents you with even more opportunities to get your brand out there.
-You can then use this knowledge to offer opinions in online interactions, get involved on appropriate hashtags and it may even help inspire your next big campaign idea.
+You can then use this knowledge to offer opinions in online interactions, get involved on appropriate hashtags, research local customers and it may even help inspire your next big campaign idea.

 That’s not to say that everything should be about you and your brand – it’s also important to get involved in other conversations, share other people’s content, and generally engage across platforms.
 This presents you as an account that isn’t constantly self-promoting, and once again helps build those all-important relationships with customers and businesses.

 Make your feeds irresistible – unfollowing a Twitter account or un-liking a Facebook page requires no effort, so give people a reason to stick around and listen to what you have to say.
 Avoid bombarding your followers with endless streams of promotional posts.
 Instead mention users, leverage influencers and post news and fun content to present yourself as a worthwhile account and invaluable industry resource.